 What changes will be implemented on your site?

-Our email newsletters will continue to be sent directly to 850,000 unique HCPs who are opted in to receive our newsletters – a benefit extended to members of the medical associations that comprise our partner network.
+Our email briefings will continue to be sent directly to 850,000 unique HCPs who are opted in to receive our briefings – a benefit extended to members of the medical associations that comprise our partner network.

 Will any of the tactics that are currently live be affected?